mitchdavenport88/VisitJQ/README.md

 * To be easily contactable.

 ### Scope - Functionality
+* The site must be easy to navigate around.
+* Fully responsive on all devices.
+* Present clear and concise information.
+Be user-friendly.
+* Function as expected.

 ### Scope - Content
+* Tell / show the audience what the JQ has to offer.
+* A recommendations section using the google maps API to provide interactivity and provide additional information.
+* Contact through email.JS or via social media.

 ### Structure
 Based on the information gathered during the scope the website will just be one page, with all sections following one another.
 Basic structure of the page is as follows: